 This is the best Homemade French Onion Soup!
 It has a generous portion of caramelized onions in a rich, flavorful beef broth made from scratch.
-Three types of cheese are broiled on top of croutons to melty, toasty perfection.
+I broil three types of cheese on top of croutons to melty, toasty perfection.

 Everyone knows that the three key ingredients in French cuisine are butter, butter, and butter, but I would argue that there is a fourth.
 That secret is high quality ingredients.
 Real cream, quality cheese, fresh, in-season produce, and, of course, butter.

 French Onion Soup, at its core, is a very simple soup.
-It is here that quality ingredients matter.
+With this in mind, it is here that quality ingredients matter.

 If you want to turn a good soup into a tantalizing culinary experience, you need to start with homemade beef broth.
 I’m talkin’ roasted veal and beef bones simmering for hours.
 Try it.
 Then you’ll understand.